152nd Airlift Wing: Tactical Reconnaissance

 The RF-4Cs began their retirement from USAF and Air National Guard service in the early 1990s.
-The 192nd RS finally turned in its last four RF-4Cs on 27 September 1995, their planes being flown to Davis-Monthan AFB for storage.
+The 192nd RS finally turned in its last four RF-4Cs on 27 September 1995, their planes being flown to Davis-Monthan Air Force Base for storage.
 These aircraft were the last RF-4Cs in operational service, and with their retirement the era of RF-4C service with the U.S. Air Force came to an end.

 Current operations

 The Nevada Air National Guard began the conversion to a new aircraft and mission in October 1995, with training and construction to support the Airlift mission and the Pacer Coin Reconnaissance mission.
-The unit received its first C-130E Hercules aircraft on 9 April 1996, and became an operational Airlift Wing in April 1997.
+The unit received its first Lockheed C-130E Hercules aircraft on 9 April 1996, and became an operational Airlift Wing in April 1997.

 Pacer Coin was a day/night, all-weather reconnaissance and surveillance system which provided imagery intelligence support to theater and other commanders in support of drug interdiction operations for U.S. Southern Command.
 The unit assumed this mission when it converted to the C-130E Hercules in October 1995.
 The Nevada Air Guard had the only Pacer Coin aircraft in the inventory.
 The special sensors and optics on-board provided photo reconnaissance capability.

-The 152nd AW also took part in "Operation Joint Guard" (August 1997 – December 1997) in support of peacekeeping operations in Bosnia.
+The 152nd also took part in "Operation Joint Guard" (August 1997 – December 1997) in support of peacekeeping operations in Bosnia.
 The unit deployed one aircraft and 130 personnel to provide reconnaissance support to the region with its Pacer Coin capability.
 Operating from Aviano Air Base, Italy, the unit was scheduled to remain in-theater for approximately 60 days, but was not returned home until after 104 days.
 Their deployments complete, the Pacer Coin aircraft was retired on 15 May 1998.